 First of all, in order for the process to work, a permanent resident or citizen of Canada must begin by putting in an application as a sponsor.
 These applications are sent to the case processing centre operated by the Government of Canada in Ontario.
 A sponsor will be provided approval from an office within Canada.

 Another type of sponsorship bar is for those who have previously committed certain types of violent crime for which they were convicted in a court of law.
-In particular, the CIC looks for past violence committed towards family members, including close and extended kin, as well as foster children and step-children.
+In particular, the Immigration, Refugees and Citizenship Canada (IRCC.
+Previously called the "CIC") looks for past violence committed towards family members, including close and extended kin, as well as foster children and step-children.

 These two types of bars have been put into place to reduce domestic abuse among spouses being brought into the country.
 It also helps to prevent marriage fraud through multiple marriages.

 Of course, there are a multitude of other requirements you must also pass in order to become eligible as a sponsor.
 Once you’ve proven to the Canadian government that you’re an ideal candidate, you and your partner will be able to move on to the next step.